kairotlei/PersonalSongClassifier/README.md

 # PersonalSongClassifier
 Script that helps you to classify your local music.
+Work in progress.